Header Image 1

 Major Awards Ceremonies

-At the end of each term there will be an Awards Ceremony where students will receive individual awards from their subject and pastoral staff.
+At the end of each term there will be an Awards Ceremony where pupils will receive individual awards from their subject and pastoral staff.

 BEHAVIOUR

 Our values and expectations are instilled in all that we do.
-We ask that all staff, students and parents/carers consistently demonstrate our values and expectations.
+We ask that all staff, pupils and parents/carers consistently demonstrate our values and expectations.

 Our values: